 - Giving up or reducing normal activities due to drug use

 - Building up a tolerance to the drug.
-Tolerance is defined in the DSM-5 as “either needing to use noticeably larger amounts over time to get the desired effect or noticing less of an effect over time after repeated use of the same amount.”
+Tolerance is defined in the DSM-5 as needing to use noticeably larger amounts over time to get the desired effect.
+The person may notice less of a high after repeated use of the same amount.

 - Experiencing withdrawal symptoms after stopping use